 Septoria tritici blotch (STB) is an important stubble borne foliar disease of wheat in Victoria.
-This disease has increased in importance in the high rainfall cropping regions of Victoria since 2012, after well managed in Victoria for the previous 30 years through the use of partially resistant wheat varieties.
-The increase in STB in the high rainfall zone has been favoured by stubble retention, intensive wheat production, susceptible cultivars and the favourable environment for disease.
+This disease has increased in importance since 2012, after being well managed in Victoria for the previous 30 years through the use of partially resistant wheat varieties.
+STB can cause significant yield losses in high and medium rainfall zones (HRZ and MRZ) and occasional yield losses in the low rainfall zones (LRZ).
+STB is a problem in most years for the HRZ.
+Symptoms are common in the MRZ and LRZ but are only of economic importance in crops yielding >3t/ha.
+The increase in STB has been favoured by stubble retention, intensive wheat production, susceptible cultivars and the favourable environment for this disease.

-When susceptible and very susceptible varieties are grown, septoria tritici blotch is likely to cause annual average losses of up to 20 per cent, with much higher individual crop losses possible.
+When susceptible and very susceptible varieties are grown, STB is likely to cause annual average losses of up to 20%, with much higher individual crop losses possible.
+Yield losses of up to 50% have been recorded in HRZ and up to 40% in the MRZ.

 STB is prone to developing resistance to fungicides.
 Partial resistance to some triazole (Group 3) and resistance to strobilurin (Group 11) fungicides has been detected in eastern Australia.
 Therefore, strategies to minimise the further development of resistance is critical in an integrated approach to management.